Woburn Dolphinarium: 1972 - 1983

 BACKGROUND

-The zoo was developed by businessman Don Robinson who was also involved with Scotia Leisure one time owners of Flamingo Park Zoo and it's satellites.
-Scarborough also supplied dolphins for Blair Drummond Safari Park and had associations with the directors of Margate dolphinarium and others involved in dolphin displays at the time such as Gwrych Castle.
+The zoo was developed by businessman Don Robinson who was also involved with Scotia Leisure the one time owners of Flamingo Park Zoo and it's satellite zoos.
+Scarborough also supplied dolphins for Blair Drummond Safari Park and had associations with the directors of Margate dolphinarium and supplied animals for one season at Gwrych Castle.

 During two winter seasons it supplied dolphins for shows in swimming pools in Bolton and Belfast.